Optimizing Performance: 2D Graphics and Imaging

 ImageDrawing Draws an image.

 DrawingGroup Draws other drawings.
 Use a drawing group to combine other drawings into a single composite drawing.

 The GeometryDrawing object is used to render geometry content.
-The Geometry class and the concrete classes which derive from it, such as CombinedGeometry, EllipseGeometry, and PathGeometry, provide a means for rendering 2D graphics, as well as providing hit-testing and clipping support.
+The Geometry class and the concrete classes that derive from it, such as CombinedGeometry, EllipseGeometry, and PathGeometry, provide a means for rendering 2D graphics and providing hit-testing and clipping support.
 Geometry objects can be used to define the region of a control, for example, or to define the clip region to apply to an image.
 Geometry objects can be simple regions, such as rectangles and circles, or composite regions created from two or more geometry objects.
 More complex geometric regions can be created by combining PathSegment-derived objects, such as ArcSegment, BezierSegment, and QuadraticBezierSegment.

 Since Shape objects derive from the FrameworkElement class, using them can add significantly more memory consumption in your application.
 If you really do not need the FrameworkElement features for your graphical content, consider using the lighter-weight Drawing objects.

 The StreamGeometry object is a lightweight alternative to PathGeometry for creating geometric shapes.
 Use a StreamGeometry when you need to describe a complex geometry.
 StreamGeometry is optimized for handling many PathGeometry objects and performs better when compared to using many individual PathGeometry objects.

 The following example uses attribute syntax to create a triangular StreamGeometry in XAML.